 Clearing the Area

-Before you begin cleaning your gravel driveway, it’s important to clear the area of any debris or objects that could get in the way or cause damage.
+Before you begin cleaning your gravel driveway, it’s essential to clear the area of any debris or objects that could get in the way or cause damage.
 Here are some tips for clearing the area:

-Sweep or rake: Use a broom or rake to clear away any debris, such as leaves, twigs, or rocks, from the driveway.
+- Sweep or rake: Use a broom or rake to clear away any debris, such as leaves, twigs, or rocks, from the driveway.
 This will make the cleaning process more efficient and prevent any damage to the driveway.

-Avoid damaging the driveway: When clearing the area, be careful not to damage the driveway.
+- Avoid damaging the driveway: When clearing the area, be careful not to damage the driveway.
 Avoid using sharp objects, like shovels or rakes, that could scratch or gouge the surface.

 Power Washing

-Adjust the pressure setting: First, adjust the pressure setting on your pressure washer to avoid damaging the gravel.
+- Adjust the pressure setting: First, adjust the pressure setting on your pressure washer to avoid damaging the gravel.
 Start with the lowest setting and gradually increase the pressure as needed.

-Start at the highest point: Begin washing at the highest point of the driveway and work your way down.
+- Start at the highest point: Begin washing at the highest point of the driveway and work your way down.
 This will prevent dirty water from flowing onto areas you’ve already cleaned.

-Use a wide-angle nozzle: Use a wide-angle nozzle to distribute the water evenly and cover more surface area.
+- Use a wide-angle nozzle: Use a wide-angle nozzle to distribute the water evenly and cover more surface area.
 This will help to ensure that you clean the entire driveway thoroughly.

-Rinse thoroughly: After power washing, rinse the driveway thoroughly with a garden hose to remove any remaining dirt or debris.
+- Rinse thoroughly: After power washing, rinse the driveway thoroughly with a garden hose to remove any remaining dirt or debris.

 Spot Cleaning